National Science Foundation Graduate Research Fellowship

 Internal Deadline: none - see website for annual deadline, usually late October

-EligibilityApplicants must be citizens, nationals, or permanent resident aliens of the U.S. at the time of application.
+EligibilityApplicants must be a U.S. citizen, national, or permanent resident at the time of application.
 Applicants must be at or near the beginning of their graduate study in science, mathematics, or engineering.